 2.2.3 Anthropogenic Disturbance Data

 To evaluate the intensity of human disturbances in GAWLS, a rapid disturbance assessment was conducted across 39 tourist and pilgrimage sites, which were categorized into religious places, waterfalls, viewpoints, and forts/caves.
-The survey was conducted in 250-meter diameter for each site.
+The survey was conducted in a 250-meter diameter for each site.
 At each site, thirteen indicators of disturbance were assessed, including bridle path use, vehicle parking area, cooking inside the forest, crowding during festive occasions, approach road width, firewood removal, plastic trash, liquor bottles, noise above ambient levels, animal feeding, solid waste disposal, and dumping of waste into nearby streams.
 Each disturbance was scored on a three-point scale, where 1 represented rare, 2 indicated occasional, and 3 denoted frequent occurrences (Mani & Parthasarathy, 2006).
 Scores from all indicators were summed to calculate a disturbance index for each site.
 These indices were compared across site types to identify high-priority areas requiring management attention.

 3. RESULTS